LibriTTS-VI: A Public Corpus and Novel Methods for Efficient Voice Impression Control: Introduction

-A key challenge, therefore, is to balance fine-grained control with human-understandable scales, which is crucial for practical applications.
-One line of research attempts to discover controllable dimensions by analyzing the principal components of speaker embeddings \cite{vanrijn22_interspeech}.
-This concept has been extended to generate artificial speaker embeddings, an approach that not only eliminates the need for a reference audio but also offers potential benefits for user privacy \cite{lux23_interspeech}.
-In contrast, another paradigm starts with explicitly defined perceptual dimensions for voice characteristics.
-One approach uses perceptual voice qualities (e.g., roughness and breathiness), which are rated by phonetic experts based on clinical protocols \cite{rautenberg2025speech}.
-Another approach targets voice impressions (VI) such as calmness and brightness based on non-expert's subjective impressions \cite{kido1999extraction, nagano2025influence}, which we focus in this paper.
+A key challenge is balancing fine-grained control with human-understandable scales for practical use.
+One line of work derives controllable axes from speaker-embedding spaces \cite{vanrijn22_interspeech}, which was extended in \cite{lux23_interspeech} to generate reference-free artificial speaker embeddings.
+Another paradigm uses explicitly defined perceptual dimensions for voice characteristics, categorized into two approaches.
+One approach uses perceptual voice qualities (e.g., roughness and breathiness), rated by phonetic experts based on clinical protocols \cite{rautenberg2025speech}.
+Another approach, voice impression control (VIC) \cite{fujita2025vic}, targets voice impressions (VI) such as calmness and brightness based on non-experts' subjective ratings \cite{kido1999extraction, nagano2025influence}, which we focus on in this paper.

-Voice Impression Control (VIC) \cite{fujita2025vic} pioneered the use of VI for controlling speaker characteristics in TTS.
-The original VIC study established a set of 11 non-expert perceptual dimensions, validated their controllability in TTS, and linked these perceptual vectors with natural language (e.g., ``sleepy") via large language models.
-However, the study faces two key limitations.
-First, in the process of reimplementing the VIC, we observed the problem of impression leakage: despite being able to specify the reference audio and target VI independently, the synthesized voice is often undesirably biased toward the impression of the reference audio itself.
-Second, no public annotated VI corpus is available, making follow-up studies and reproducible research difficult.
+VIC \cite{fujita2025vic} enables VI-based numerical control of speaker characteristics in TTS with 11 VI dimensions.
+However, VIC still faces two limitations.
+First, it relies on a private VI corpus, making follow-up studies difficult.
+Second, we observed impression leakage: despite being able to specify the reference audio and target VI individually, the synthesized voice is biased toward the impression of the reference audio itself.